Activate mobile devices

 If you've included your email in the box provided, you will receive an email notifying you about a pending device activation.
 For more information about activation, see this video on mobile management.

-Note: The Device activation page is only for Google Sync and Android devices.
+Note: The Device activation page is only for Google Sync, Android and iOS devices.
 BlackBerry devices or devices connecting with Google Apps only through IMAP or POP will not show up in this tab.

 Before enabling the setting above, instruct your Android users to download the Google Apps Device Policy app on their device.
 They will need to follow these instructions to set up the app.